fxmbx/DSA-GoLang/Chapter1/StructuralPatterns/Readme.md

 GoF structural patterns

-## Adapter : provides a wrapper with an interface to make incompatible type compatible.enables collaboration between objects with incompatible interfaces
+## Adapter : provides a wrapper with an interface to make incompatible type compatible.enables collaboration between objects with incompatible interfaces. the Open-closed principle can be achieved with this pattern

 - comprises of
   - target: interface the client calls and invoke method on adapter and adaptee